 Vandrevala Foundation Helpline is a 24 hour helpline by trained counsellors and psychiatrists helping callers with a wide range of problems, including depression, anxiety, and thoughts of suicide.
 These 24-hour helplines are in Mumbai, Surat, and Delhi, but the numbers can be accessed nationwide, and are 1860-266-2345 and 022-2570 6000.
 Some newspaper reports on their services are here, here, and here.(Helpline mentioned in June 2013 newspaper report here).

 Hitguj (BMC) is Brihanmumbai Municipal Corporation’s recently launched mental health helpline which offers telephonic counselling to people on a range of mental health issues.
 The helpline is Mumbai-based.
 Most callers call for problems like depression, anxiety, relationship problems, stress and economic uncertainty.
 Hitguj can be reached at 022-2413-1212 and is supposed to be available 24×7.
-Some newspaper reports on their services are here and here (news from June 2013).
+One newspaper report is here (news from June 2013).

 Aasra has a 24×7 helpline at (022)-27546669 /7 They suggest using their email id, email@example.com, if the phone line is busy, but there may be a lag in email response. (information confirmed by them in October 2013)).